bloch/Deep-Learning-Workshop/README.md

    This should look like Deep-Learning-Workshop-master\demo_models.

-3. Optional(if installations problems occur): Open a terminal within the Deep-Learning-Workshop-master directory and run the following command to install required packages:
+3. Optional(if installation problems occur): Open a terminal within the Deep-Learning-Workshop-master directory and run the following command to install required packages:

             pip install -r requirements.txt